-Sometimes, survivors may be hesitant to share their experiences because they are not sure how others will react.
+Sometimes, survivors are hesitant to share their experiences because they are not sure how others will react.
 It’s not always easy to know what to say when someone tells you they’ve been sexually assaulted, but an empathetic reaction can make all the difference.
-We’ve put together some supportive language that can be helpful when talking to a survivor.

 What can I say to help?